cherukumilli/ec2_custom/README.md

-# ec2 custom scripts to automate setup (start, stop) of ec2 instances on Ubuntu
+# ec2 custom scripts to automate starting and stopping of ec2 instances on Ubuntu

 Problem: AWS keeps charges for the free plans if you are not careful in managing the cpu time for your micro instance.